abathroomwithblacksnakeskinwallpapercirculargoldmirror

 oil rubbed bronze

-Oil rubbed bronze is more of a rustic feel and traditional feel.
-It’s a warm toned metal.
-Oil rubbed bronze is a dark brown to black finish depending on the manufacturer.
+Oil rubbed bronze is more of a rustic and traditional style.
+It’s a warm-toned metal.
+Oil rubbed bronze is a dark brown to black finish, depending on the manufacturer.

 Black

 Matte black hardware is great as a neutral.
-Adding a black matte is a great contrast against a chrome, brass or nickel.
+Adding a black matte is a great contrast against a chrome, brass, or nickel.
 Or practically any other finish.
-It’s works well for a modern space or contemporary bathroom space.
+It works well for a modern space or contemporary bathroom space.

 Is It Ok To Mix Metals In The Bathroom?

-You just have take in to consideration placement of your mixtures and hardware.
-Also the size of your bathroom.
+You just have to take into consideration the placement of your mixtures and hardware.
+Also, the size of your bathroom.
 And the style of fixtures and hardware you need to put in there.

-The fixtures that need to be taken into consideration when mixing metals in the bathroom are; vanity faucets, plumbing fixtures, shower fixtures, mirrors, light sconces and pendants, cabinetry hardware, towels bars and rings.
-And switch plates!
+The fixtures that need to be taken into consideration when mixing metals in the bathroom are: vanity faucets, plumbing fixtures, shower fixtures, mirrors, light sconces and pendants, cabinetry hardware, towel bars, and rings.
+And switch plates.

 RELATED POST: Amazing Wet Room Ideas: Top 12